 Lab: Produce and present critical / satirical slide shows.

 Tools used: Google Slides, Microsoft Powerpoint (we’ll also take a quick look at Prezi).
+Please bring your laptop (if you have one!)

 - Skim through Russell Davies, Ella Fitzsimmons, Matthew Sheret, and Giles Turnbull, “Doing Presentations” (2019).